RJMesquita/north_star/README.md

 # North Star

-North Star is a PoC of a web application based on the **Data Makers Fest 2026** developed for the DSPT vibe coading Hackathon, implementing schedule recommender.
+North Star is a web application based on the
+**Data Makers Fest 2026** developed for the DSPT vibe coading Hackathon, implementing a personal schedule recommender.
 It helps attendees move from broad interests to a usable conference plan:

 - Select tracks, talk types, levels, topics, and speakers from the actual